top of page

 Write a Letter to the Editor or Op-Ed – getting a letter or op-Ed published in your local newspaper can help raise community awareness and influence decision makers.
 Also, if you use social media help spread the word there.

 Don't know what to say?
-Click here for a fact sheet on the inland port is and check out our Issues & Information page to learn more about what proposed Utah inland port is.
+Read our fact sheet (PDF) and check out our Issues & Information page to learn more about what the proposed Utah Inland Port is.

 For more information or to get involved contact Deeda Seed, at the Center for Biological Diversity, at dseed@biologicaldiversity.org